Miss America at EAA AirVenture Oshkosh

 |0

-This work, Miss America at EAA AirVenture Oshkosh [Image 5 of 5], by Miriam Thurber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Miss America at EAA AirVenture Oshkosh, by Miriam Thurber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.